Kell antigen system: Other associations

+Clinical diagnostic

+Clinical testing in patient care for Kell antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Kell antigens expression on the red cell membrane.

 History

-The Kell group was named after the first patient described with antibodies to K_{1}, a pregnant woman named Mrs. Kellacher in 1945.
+The Kell group was named after the first patient described with antibodies to K_{1}, a pregnant woman named Mrs. Kelleher in 1945.
 Mrs. Cellano was likewise a pregnant woman with the first described antibodies to K_{2}.
 The K_{0} phenotype was first described in 1957 and the McLeod phenotype was found in Hugh McLeod, a Harvard dental student, in 1961.

 King Henry VIII of England may have had Kell-positive blood type, explaining the deaths of seven of his ten children at, or soon after, birth, supported by the revelation that Henry may have inherited Kell from his maternal great-grandmother, Jacquetta of Luxembourg.
 Alternatively he may have had McLeod syndrome, explaining his mental deterioration around age 40.